Jayhawker: Different meanings

-As the war continued, the "Jayhawker" term came to be used by Confederates as a derogatory term for any troops from Kansas, but the term also had different meanings in different parts of the country.
-In Arkansas, the term was used by Confederate Arkansans as an epithet for any marauder, robber, or thief regardless of Union or Confederate affiliation.
-In Louisiana, the term was used to describe anti-Confederate guerrillas; in Texas, free-booting bands of draft dodgers and deserters.

-Over time, proud of their state's contributions to the end of slavery and the preservation of the Union, Kansans embraced the "Jayhawker" term.
-The term came to be applied to people or items related to Kansas.
+As the war continued, the term came to be used by Confederates as a derogatory term for any troops from Kansas, but the term also had different meanings in different parts of the country.
+In Arkansas, it was used by Confederate Arkansans as an epithet for any marauder, robber, or thief regardless of Union or Confederate affiliation.
+In Louisiana, it was used to describe anti-Confederate guerrillas; in Texas, it was used for free-booting bands of draft dodgers and deserters.
+Over time, proud of their state's contributions to the end of slavery and the preservation of the Union, Kansans embraced "Jayhawker," and it came to be applied to people or items related to Kansas.